Lying on a Mortgage Application

 Will a mortgage be approved if you lie on a mortgage application?

-It is very unlikely that you’ll cheat the system, and it’s strongly advised that you don’t even attempt to.
-Firstly, it’s illegal, and secondly, it’s probable that you won’t even get past the first barrier towards getting approved for a loan anyway.
+It is doubtful that you’ll cheat the system, and it’s strongly advised that you don’t even attempt to.
+Firstly, it’s illegal, and secondly, you won’t even get past the first barrier towards getting approved for a loan anyway.

 What are the penalties for lying on a mortgage application?